Bruno Nobili

-Bruno Nobili (born 7 October 1949 in Valencia, Venezuela) is an Italian-Venezuelan professional football coach and a former player, who played as a midfielder.
+Bruno Nobili (born 7 October 1949) is an Italian-Venezuelan professional football coach and a former player, who played as a midfielder.

 Career

 Nobili began playing professional football with Roma, where he made his Serie A debut against Varese on 27 April 1969.
 Nobili spent a season in Serie A with Cagliari but is best known for his career with Maceratese and with Pescara which included two promotions to Serie A. He was a central figure in the team's midfield during this period.

 Overall, he played 4 seasons (64 games, 11 goals) in the Serie A for A.S.
 Roma, Cagliari Calcio and Delfino Pescara 1936.

 Personal life

-Bruno's father was Renato Nobili and his mother Silvana Bertazzi.
+Bruno's father was Renato Nobili, and his mother was Silvana Bertazzi.
 He has 4 brothers (Tullio, Cesare, Marco, Fausto) and 1 sister (Mara).
-He has two sons (Simone e Danielle) and a daughter (Chiara) and is married to Anna.
+He has two sons (Simone and Danielle) and a daughter (Chiara) and is married to Anna.